jonathonklem/help.managememberships.com/docs/calendar/resources.md

 - Membership rules
 - Description and attachments

+To reorder how resources appear (e.g., in dropdowns or booking interfaces), click the **up/down arrow icon** in the top-left corner of the table, then **drag and drop** the rows into your preferred sequence.
+When done, **click the checkbox** to save the new order.

 ---

 ## ✅ Best Practices

 - Use **Unavailable Dates** to block off days for maintenance or events.
 - Attach **trainers** only if the resource requires supervision.
+- Reorder resources to prioritize the most-used ones at the top.